Kalaxia/portal/README.md

 Usage
 -----

 ### Admin tasks

-If you want to clear the cache, get into the container *portal_phpfpm* and then type the following commands:
+If you want to clear the cache, get into the portal container and then type the following commands:

 ```
-php bin/console cache:clear
+./bin/console cache:clear
 chown -R www-data:www-data var/cache
 ```